Richard Desmond: Founding of Northern & Shell

+In 1979, impressed by Gulf and Western's use of a name which drew association to a larger company, Desmond decided to change the name of Cover Publication to Northern & Shell.
+Northern for Northern Rock and Shell for Shell Oil.

+Desmond was the first investor in the London Docklands, having purchased land for an office space for Northern & Shell for £1 million.
+Northern & Shell were the first company to move to the area in 1982.

+OK!
+Magazine

 Northern & Shell began publication of the celebrity OK! magazine as a monthly in 1993, later becoming a weekly in March 1996.
 It is the largest weekly magazine in the world, with 23 separate editions from the US to Australia to Azerbaijan and with a readership in excess of 31 million.
 It was originally an imitation of Hello! magazine but now outsells its rival.

 Pornography

 In 1982, Northern & Shell began to publish the UK edition of Penthouse, although the licensing deal ended in the 1990s.
-The company soon began to publish a range of pornographic magazines itself including Asian Babes, Readers Wives and Barely Legal, numbering 45 such titles in all when they were eventually sold.
+The company soon began to publish a range of pornographic magazines itself including Asian Babes, Readers Wives, Barely Legal, Horny Housewives, Mega Boobs and Posh Wives, numbering 45 such titles in all when they were eventually sold.
 During the 1980s, Desmond ran a premium rate phone sex company until 1988 when he sold the business after British Telecom raised concerns about the content.
+In 1994, Desmond ordered 250,000 copies of Penthouse to be pulped after it published a photoshoot featuring lookalikes of Charles, Prince of Wales, Diana, Princess of Wales and Camilla Parker Bowles.

 Desmond's Northern & Shell launched The Fantasy Channel in 1995.
 It was one of the first pornographic channels available on satellite television in the UK, competing against other channels available on cable.
-The channel was later rebranded as Television X. By 2003, Desmond's company had expanded to broadcasting seven channels, with plans to launch six more and the business was described as "extremely lucrative", generating £17m of the £60m operating profits of Northern & Shell.
+The channel was later rebranded as Television X. These channels were regulated by Ofcom and the BBFC.
+By 2003, Desmond's company had expanded to broadcasting seven channels, with plans to launch six more and the business was described as "extremely lucrative", generating £17m of the £60m operating profits of Northern & Shell.
 A website, fantasy121.com, was also launched.
+His rivals in the business were David Sullivan and Paul Raymond.

-Desmond put the magazines up for sale in 2001 in an attempt to distance himself from pornography and employed a spin doctor to try and rebrand himself.
+Desmond put the magazines up for sale in 2001 in an attempt to distance himself from the adult content industry.
+Desmond sold the pornographic magazine business to Remnant Media for approximately £10 million.
 He said in 2003 in a television programme, The Real Richard Desmond (Channel 4): "Would it be better to be a former pornographer rather than a pornographer?
 I'm probably being more honest by keeping them.
 They serve a need."
-In February 2004, in a move that some media outlets interpreted as an attempt to improve his image in view of his bid for The Daily Telegraph.
-Desmond sold the pornographic magazine business to Remnant Media for approximately £10 million.

-Desmond was apparently "wounded" by references to himself as a pornographer.
-Desmond has emphasised that his material has been available through WHSmith and Freeview, saying that: "If it was pornography you would end up in prison because pornography is illegal".
-A headline in the Evening Standard in 2000 said "Porn Publisher to Buy Express" in reference to Desmond.
-In a 2002 interview for BBC Newsnight with Jeremy Paxman, Tony Blair was asked if it were appropriate to accept a controversial £100,000 donation from Desmond due to Desmond's links with the pornography industry, to which Blair replied "if someone is fit and proper to own one of the major national newspaper groups in the country then there is no reason why we would not accept donations from them".